bhopals/english-vocabs/english-conversations.md

     - `They'd better` arrive on time.
 [Otherwise they will miss the bus]
     - `I'd better` not go out tonight.
 [I have a test tomorrow that I need to study for]
     - `You'd better` not tell anyone my secret.
 [If you do, I will be very angry]

+### Chapter 11 - Narrating a story

+- `first`/`second`/`next`/`then`/`after that`
+- `thank goodness` / `thank good`

+  - Both words are used to express relief, joy, or satisfaction.
+    - `Thank goodness` you arrived safely.
+Now we can celebrate.
+  - Both can case express appreciation
+    - We have enough money to live on, `thank god`.
+    - All of the children are healthy, `thank goodness`.

+- `to top it all off`

+  - Sometimes a series of events are meant to tell a convincing story.
+To top it all off is an expression that is used to introduce a final event that adds weight to the sum of previous events.
+  - Other expression with the same functions are for `the forsting on the cake`/`as if it weren't enough`.

+- `all of sudden`/`suddenly`/`out of the blue`/`before I knew it`/`out of nowhere`/`just like that`

+- `the best thing` / `the worst thing`
+- `the upshot` / `the bottom line`

+  - `The upshot` of an issue is its result or outcome.
+This is often used to avoid telling a complete story or explaining an issue in detail.

+    - I am not going to give you all the details. `The upshot` is that Caitlyn has left town and won't be back.

+  - An expression that has a similar function is `the bottom line`
+    - I just had a long conversation with the chairman. `The bottom line` is that I have been promoted.
+    - `The bottom line`/`the upshot` is that I got fired.

+- `bummer` / `shame`

+  - A `bummer` is an item of bad news or bad luck.
+    - Snow again! what a `bummer`!
+Now our flight will be cancelled.
+  - For serious occasions or tragedies, `a shame` would be a better expression.
+    - I am sorry to hear about your dad's illness.
+What `a shame`!

+- `pain in the neck`
+- `cop out on someone` / `copped out`
+- It means stop participating in an activity in which other people are counting on you.
+It indicates that the speaker is unhappy with his decision.

+  - We had five players for the basketball team, but Steve `copped out`, and now we can't play a proper game.
+  - Sandy promised to drive me to the game, but he `copped out` on me at the last minute, so now I'll have to take the bus.

+- `pouring donw rain`
+- To be `pouring down rain` means to be raining heavily.
+- An alternative expression is `raining cats and dogs`.

+  - The kids cannot play outside; it's `pouring down rain`.
+  - I had to pull the car off to the side of the raod because it was `raining cats and dogs`.

+- `pumped up`
+- `To be pumped `(up) means to be excited.
+An alternative expression is to be `all excited`.

+  - We are both `pumped up` for the concert this weekend.
+  - She is `all excited` about her date with you.
+Where are you guys going?

+- `Stressed out`
+- To be `stressed out` means to be very tense, nervous, or worried about something.
+  - Her chilren are sick.
+No wonder she is `stressed out`.
+- Another way to express this feeling is to say that something is `stresses you out`.

+  - Having two sick children at home really `stresses me out`.

+- `freaked out`

+  - `To freak out` or `be freaked out` means to be extremely scared, angry, or excited.
+Also, something can `freak you out`.
+    - He `freaked out` when he saw his brother driving his new car.
+    - She is `freaked out` because she has three exams tomorrow.
+    - That car speeding toward us really `freaked me out`.

+- `creeped someone out` / `creeped out`

+  - To be `creeped out` means to be disgusted or frightened by something.
+  - Also something can creep you out.
+    - Those pictures of dead bodies really `creeped me out`.
+    - It `creeps me out` that he just sits there and never says a word.
+  - Another way to indicate disgust is to be `grossed out` / `gross someone out`.
+    - It really `grosses me out` when the kids have food fights.

+- `stuck with`

+  - My brother went out with his friends, I am `stuck with` looking after my little sister.

+- `chill out`

+- `to tell you the truth`

+- `wish`
+  - I `wish` you were here.
+  - I `wish` I could go with you.